bala28/StateStreet/README.md

 * If you use native queries, specify explicitly what cache regions should be invalidated (by default - all).
 * Use StatelessSession if it's possible, it overcomes dirty checks, cascading, interceptors, etc.
 * Do not use pagination (setMaxResults(), setFirstResult()) along with queries that contain joins to collections, this will result in all the records pulled from database and pagination will happen in memory by Hibernate.
 If you want pagination, ideally you shouldn't use joins.
 If you can't escape it, again - use batch fetching.

+## What if we want to record course scores?
+What possible changes need to be made?
+Explain briefly.

+We can create another table where the columns will be (course_student_id and score) if you want to de-normalize more. we can also add score column to student_courses table.